timotheeg/NESTrisStatsUI/docs/stats.md

 ```

 Note that eveness does not convey precise information, it's only a general comparative measurement.
-As in a value of 2 wou;d tell you it's "pretty even", a value of 9 would tell you "something weird was happening", but you'd still have to inspect the distribution to know what.
+As in a value of 2 would tell you it was "reasonnably even", while a value of 9 would tell you "something weird was happening", but you'd still have to inspect the distribution to know what exactly.

+For more information abour this metrics, see the Miscellaneous section at the end of the document.

 ### Distribution matrix